Updated 16th February 2018

 We haven’t heard as much about O2’s initial 5G planning as we have with certain other networks, but that’s not to say it hasn’t been carrying out extensive research into the matter.

-The network recently conducted a study into the likely effects of 5G on the post-Brexit economy.
+Prior to all this, the network conducted a study into the likely effects of 5G on the post-Brexit economy.
 The study concludes that the UK is set to reach a ‘tipping point’ by 2026 that will see the economic benefits of 5G overtaking those of fibre broadband.

 By that point the study claims that “national 5G infrastructure will directly contribute an additional £7 billion a year to the UK economy”.
 It’s worth pointing out that this economic impact will be achieved just six years on from 5G’s initial rollout, which represents twice the speed that fibre broadband took to make a similar impact.